Food Handler Requirements by State

 Summary

-States either require food handlers to take an approved food handler course to obtain a food handler card or they strongly recommend them.
+States and some counties either require food handlers to take an approved food handler course to obtain a food handler card or they strongly recommend them.

 The bottom line